Macroeconomic Forecasting with Large Language Models: Empirical Application

 \subsection{Data}

-We collect 120 monthly variables for the US spanning the period January 1959 to December 2023.
+We collect 120 monthly variables for the US spanning the period January 1959 to December 2022.
 The data, which are obtained from the Federal Reserve Economic Data (FRED) and are available at \href{https://fred.stlouisfed.org}{https://fred.stlouisfed.org}, cover a wide range of key macroeconomic variables that applied economists monitor regularly, such as different measures of output, prices, interest and exchange rates, and stock market performance.
-We provide a full list of the data and their transformations in order to achieve stationarity in \ref{App_data}.
-Out of the 120 series, we further distinguish a subset of ``variables of interest'', that is, key variables of interest which we will inspect very closely in order to evaluate how well the different models perform.
-These variables, along with their transformation codes, are described in \autoref{tab:var_list_medium}.
+We provide a full list of the data and their transformations in \ref{App_data}.